People with a particular religious affiliation

 -

-Dress — Priests and other ministers tend to wear some form of distinguishing religious dress, ranging from a full gown, to a clerical collar, or even a cross on a shirt collar.
+Dress — priests and other ministers regularly wear some form of distinguishing religious dress, ranging from a full gown, to a clerical collar, or even a cross on a shirt collar.
 Some wear no distinguishing religious dress at all.
-Religious sisters (or nuns) and religious brothers (or monks) tend to wear less distinguishing religious dress than they used to, although those in enclosed orders are more likely to wear gowns or habits.
-Many Christians wear a cross around their neck.
+Religious sisters (or nuns) and religious brothers (or monks) tend to wear less distinguishing religious dress than earlier times, although those in enclosed orders are more likely to wear gowns or habits.

 -